 The Women and Equalities Commission published a recent report entitled, ‘Older People and Employment‘.
 Their findings reveal that over 1 million job applicants between 50-64 are ambitious to return to work.
 However, regardless of their many years of experience, UK employers do not seem to realise their potential.

 According to the report, unconscious bias, prejudice, casual ageism and other forms of age discrimination could be to blame.
-The authors of the research also criticise the government for not doing enough to stamp down and enforce the law on age discrimination in UK workplaces and recruitment practices.
+The authors of the research criticise the government for not clamping down on offenders of age discrimination.
+Furthermore, they want to see the employment law regarding age discrimination put into force.

 Is the digital age to blame?

-One plausible reason why we could be approaching a crisis in employment rates for over-50s is that organisations are increasingly look to future-proof and don’t believe that more seasoned candidates have the digital skills required.
+There is a theory as to why we could be approaching a crisis in employment rates for over-50s.
+That is that organisations are increasingly looking to future-proof their businesses.
+Many don’t believe that more seasoned candidates have the digital skills required.

-Patterns start to emerge where businesses focus on recruiting younger talent in the hope that they can boost innovation and appeal to younger audiences.
-This focus on creating ‘millennial-friendly’ workplaces could be pushing older workers out, even though many have – or could have with some training – the skills and aptitude to provide real value to businesses.
+Although, the fear is that creating such ‘millennial-friendly’ workplaces could be pushing older workers out.
+Even though many in this upper age bracket have the skills and aptitude to provide real value to businesses.

 How your organisation can tackle age discrimination

-According to the Chartered Management Institute, organisations wanting to future-proof their operations and eliminate age discrimination from recruitment will need to focus on training.
-Petra Wilton from the CMI told FE News:
+The Chartered Management Institute offers advice to organisations wanting to future-proof their operations and eliminate age discrimination from recruitment.
+The answer, they believe, is to focus on skills and training.

-There are also ways to reduce the chances of discrimination taking place during the recruitment process itself.
-For example, implementing blind recruitment practices were identifiable details such as ages, names and gender is omitted from applications.
-This ensures that all applicants are assessed fairly, without unintentional bias colouring any decisions.
+There are also ways to reduce the chances of indirect discrimination taking place during the recruitment process itself.
+For example, implementing blind recruitment practices.
+Meaning identifiable details such as date of birth, names and gender are stripped from candidates’ CVs.
+This positive action ensures that the assessment process sees all applicants treated fairly.
+Without the risk of unintentional bias colouring anyone’s decisions.